AustinCodingAcademy/alumni-gitbook/2019-summer/2-personal-brand.md

 On your own, jot down answers to the following questions:
 * What inspired you to learn how to code?
+* Why do you want to work in tech?
-* Tell me about your coding journey.
+* Tell the story of your coding journey.
 How did you get to where you are now?
 * What do you want to do in your career as a developer?

-In pairs, practice interviewing each other.

 ### Project stories